aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Battle flow/Action coroutines/DoAction.md

 The vast majority of the logic of this coroutine are contained in the individual actions, but this page will focus on documenting the surrounding code as the actions will be documented somewhere else.

-TODO: Document all player and enemy actions in part 3 of the battle docs
+TODO: Document all enemy actions

 ```cs
 private IEnumerator DoAction(EntityControl entity, int actionid)